Episode 60 – Must Read Tips For Training In The Heat

 The main point is to avoid training in the heat unless you must!
 If you must, read on!
-In this article, let’s discuss the dangers of heat training and what to consider when training in the heat.
+In this article, let’s discuss the dangers of heat training and also some tips for training in the heat if you must.

 What’s the danger of heat training?

 The following are possible dangers of training in the heat:

 - Dehydration – You use bodily fluids (ie. sweat) to keep your body temperature within the right range.
 If you’re in a hot environment, you will lose water through excessive sweat putting you at risk of dehydration.
 This might cause you to experience muscle cramps, dryness in the mouth, and even vomit making you even more susceptible to heatstroke and heat exhaustion.

 - Heatstroke – This is even worse than dehydration.
 When your core temperature becomes too high, your body will overheat.
 This can lead to short-term mental issues, such as disorientation, which might cause you to feel weak and confused.
 It may even lead to sudden collapse or fainting.
 It is important to cool down as quickly as possible, by getting soaked in water or putting ice or cold water on areas of high blood flow (e.g. neck, groin, underarms) in addition to proper hydration.

 - Heat Exhaustion – When training for long periods of time, such as in an ultra marathon and full day carnivals, you become susceptible to heat exhaustion.
 At this stage, your body needs to rest in addition to the appropriate cooling and rehydration strategies.